EnterpriseCV-6/Season-NeRF/README.md

 ### Model Rendering
 Given a trained model, the following command will render an image.
-An already trained model for several regions is available at LINK.
+An already trained model for several regions is available at https://purdue0-my.sharepoint.com/:u:/g/personal/mgablema_purdue_edu/EVnwBTZY01hCpzQkMoCPkNIBUz8J59mDj6SxpCxPU8YVVw?e=8Tyf8U .

 To render a novel view, call